animatlabs/animatlabs.github.io/_posts/2022-04-02-ef-core-managing-configurations-migrations.md

 #### Scripts

-As we are thinking about production-ready code, we also need to be aware of the risks from the strategy.
+As we are thinking about production-ready code, we also need to be aware of the risks of the strategy.
 Therefore, quoting a section from the [Microsoft documentation](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/applying?tabs=dotnet-core-cli).

-> Whatever be your deployment strategy, always inspect the generated migrations and test them before applying to a production database.
-A migration may drop a column when the intent was to rename it, or may fail for various reasons when applied to a database.
+> Whatever your deployment strategy, always inspect the generated migrations and test them before applying them to a production database.
+A migration may drop a column when the intent was to rename it or may fail for various reasons when applied to a database.

 Because of this, the scripts shouldn't just be generated on the fly on the pipelines and implemented at the data centers.
 Hence, you could maintain the scripts along with the migrations in the repo itself, and it would be the responsibility of the DevSecOps to generate, review and version control them accordingly.
 For the sake of this example, I will be generating scripts that move the database both up and down per migration.

-> Important point to note, I will be using the `-i` flag (idempotent) to generate the scripts, so that we can run all the scripts, if we want at any given time without worrying about it would break or not.
+> Important point to note, I will be using the `-i` flag (idempotent) to generate the scripts, so that we can run all the scripts if we want at any given time without worrying about whether they would break or not.

 ##### Up